Alkermes (ALKS)

 AI Analysis | Feedback

-- VIVITROL: An injectable medication used for the treatment of alcohol dependence and for the prevention of relapse to opioid dependence.
+- VIVITROL: Used for the treatment of alcohol dependence and the prevention of opioid dependence.

-- LYBALVI: An oral medication combining olanzapine and samidorphan for the treatment of schizophrenia and bipolar I disorder.
+- LYBALVI: An oral atypical antipsychotic drug candidate in development for schizophrenia and bipolar I disorder.

 AI Analysis | Feedback